Old English literature: Poetry

 Old English literature has had some influence on modern literature, and notable poets have translated and incorporated Old English poetry.
 Well-known early translations include Alfred, Lord Tennyson's translation of The Battle of Brunanburh, William Morris's translation of Beowulf, and Ezra Pound's translation of The Seafarer.
-The influence of the poetry can be seen in modern poets T. S. Eliot, Ezra Pound and W. H. Auden.
+The influence of the poetry can be seen in modern poets Ezra Pound and W. H. Auden.

-More recently other notable poets such as Paul Muldoon, Seamus Heaney, Denise Levertov and U. A. Fanthorpe have all shown an interest in Old English poetry.
-In 1987 Denise Levertov published a translation of Cædmon's Hymn under her title "Caedmon" in the collection Breathing the Water.
-This was followed by Seamus Heaney's version of the poem "Whitby-sur-Moyola" in his The Spirit Level (1996), Paul Muldoon's "Caedmona's Hymn" in his Moy Sand and Gravel (2002) and U. A. Fanthorpe's "Caedmon's Song" in her Queuing for the Sun (2003).
+More recently other notable poets such as Paul Muldoon, Edwin Morgan, Seamus Heaney, Denise Levertov and U. A. Fanthorpe have all shown an interest in Old English poetry.
+In 1987 Denise Levertov published "Cædmon", an original composition based on Bede's account for the poet Cædmon of Cædmon's Hymn in the collection Breathing the Water.
+This was followed by Seamus Heaney's version of the poem "Whitby-sur-Moyola" in his The Spirit Level (1996), Paul Muldoon's "Caedmona's Hymn" in his Moy Sand and Gravel (2002) and U.A.
+Fanthorpe's "Caedmon's Song" in her Queuing for the Sun (2003).

 In 2000, Seamus Heaney published his translation of Beowulf.
 Heaney uses Irish diction across Beowulf to bring what he calls a "special body and force" to the poem, putting forward his own Ulster heritage, "in order to render [the poem] ever more 'willable forward/again and again and again.'"